applied-meta-omics-ethz-2023/metagenomics-workshop/module-3/README.md

 ```
 >BGCNUM_PROTEINNUM
 ```
-A Python script in order to do this taking your antiSMASH output folder as an example```module-3/scripts/gb2fasta.py``` which takes the antismash output as the first argument and the name of a new FASTA file to be written as the second argument is provided.
+A Python script in order to do this taking your antiSMASH output folder as an example```~/metagenomic-workshop/module-3/scripts/gb2fasta.py``` which takes the antismash output as the first argument and the name of a new FASTA file to be written as the second argument is provided.

 <details>
 <summary><i>Click for more detailed instructions:</I></summary>

-From your user directory when you login:
+From your user directory when you login: <br>

 ```
 git clone https://github.com/applied-meta-omics-ethz-2023/metagenomics-workshop.git
 cd metagenomics-workshop/module-3/